TianlaiProject/tlpipe/_sources/tutor.txt

 Iterative pipeline
 ^^^^^^^^^^^^^^^^^^

-To make the pipeline iteratively run for several days data, you should set the parameter `iterable` of each task you want to iterate to *True*, and optionally specify an iteration number.
+To make the pipeline iteratively run for several days data, or more than one group (treat a list of files as a separate group) of data, you should set the parameter `iterable` of each task you want to iterate to *True*, and optionally specify an iteration number.
 If no iteration number is specified, the pipeline will iteratively run until all input data has been processed.
-Take again the above waterfall plot as an example, suppose you want to iteratively plot the waterfall of 2 days data, the input pipe file *plot_wf_iter.pipe* :download:`download <examples/plot\_wf\_iter.pipe>` is like:
+Take again the above waterfall plot as an example, suppose you want to iteratively plot the waterfall of 2 days data, or two separate groups of data, the input pipe file *plot_wf_iter.pipe* :download:`download <examples/plot\_wf\_iter.pipe>` is like:

    .. literalinclude:: examples/plot_wf_iter.pipe
       :language: python
-      :emphasize-lines: 27, 28, 38, 46
+      :emphasize-lines: 20, 25, 35, 36, 46, 54
       :linenos:

 .. note::